onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/integration.rst

  - Using a REST client of your choice, send a request to the following URL: https://aai.api.simpledemo.onap.org:8443/aai/v11/cloud-infrastructure/cloud-regions/cloud-region/<cloudOwner>/<cloudRegion>/tenants/tenant/<tenantId>

    - download the content of the request: `aai.create.tenant.request.json <sample/aai.create.tenant.request.json>`

    - In the request URL and in the content of the request, substitute <tenantId>, <cloudRegion> and <cloudOwner> with the respective values.

    - HTTP method: PUT

    - Set the following values in the Header of the request:

      - basic auth AAI:AAI

      - X-FromAppId : any

+     - X-TransactionId: any

+     - Content-type: application/json

+     - Accept: application/json

+- Create customer in A&AI

+ - Note:

+   - The customer may already exists

+ - Using a REST client of your choice, send a request to the following URL:  https://aai.api.simpledemo.onap.org:8443/aai/v11/business/customers/customer/123456

+   - download the content of the request: `aai.create.customer.request.json <sample/aai.create.customer.request.json>`

+   - In the downloaded content of the request, substitute <tenantName>, <tenantId>, <cloudRegion> and <cloudOwner> with the respective values.

+   - HTTP method: PUT

+   - Set the following values in the Header of the request:

+     - basic auth AAI:AAI

+     - X-FromAppId : any

+     - X-TransactionId: any

      - Content-type: application/json

      - Accept: application/json

 - Register the VNFM as an external system: